 Weight Division: Peso Médio (82,30 kg / 181.5 lbs)

 Eduardo Rios Biography

 Eduardo Rios was born on February 26, 1981, in Rio de Janeiro, Brazil.

 Introduced to martial arts at a young age, by the time Eduardo was 6 years old he was already rolling around in a judo-gi, the first combat sport practiced by Rios, and one he dedicated himself to for years, reaching the rank of brown belt.

-Both Eduardo’s grandfather and uncle were great jiu-jitsu enthusiasts and fans of the Gracie family, and it was through Rios’ kinsmen that the young ‘Carioca’ developed an interest for this Brazilian style of grappling, particularly through his uncle who was also a BJJ practitioner and brought Teta regularly to the academy.
+Both Eduardo’s grandfather and uncle were great jiu-jitsu enthusiasts and fans of the Gracie family, and it was through Rios’ kinsmen that the young ‘Carioca’ developed an interest in this Brazilian style of grappling, particularly through his uncle who was also a BJJ practitioner and brought Teta regularly to the academy.

 The regular contact with BJJ led Rios to join in, in training, then mixing his judo activities with those of BJJ.
 Teta’s official jiu-jitsu tuition started at the Carlson Gracie Academy (CGA), with Master Carlson, Ricardo Libório, and many other future legends of our sport/martial art, although his connection with Libório was the strongest from the workgroup, with the legendary competitor/coach becoming a strong reference in and out of the mats, a real live role model for Eduardo.

 Eduardo Rios progressed through the belt ranks under Libório’s guidance, and when the big Carlson Gracie Team break up occurred, in 2000, Rios followed his mentor’s footsteps and joined the newly formed – Brazilian Top Team (BTT), a workgroup co-founded by Ricardo, with the classroom being led mainly by Murilo Bustamante.